 Two technologies in particular — television and social media — are the “low-hanging fruit” here.
 They’re very large time-gobblers (perhaps goblins would be a better word), so let’s tackle those head-on first.
 I’ve got plenty of other strategies and tips later for other areas of life as well, but it would be good to first assess whether or not you’ve got a taste for relinquishing the hold these two big time-suckers may have on you.

 If you do, you should find the other suggestions to follow will be right up your alley as well.
-If you aren’t willing to consider dealing with these two, then you may find it tough to embrace the others as well.
+If you aren’t willing to consider dealing with these two, then you may find it tough to embrace the others.

 So, consider these first two items on the menu a litmus test of your appetite for what’s needed to take a big bite out of the smorgasbord piled up on your plate, and thereby gain the luxury of more time in your life.